canarytrace/documentation/docs/why/edition.md

 ## Canarytrace Smoke Pro
 Features and parts of documentation has badge <a href="/docs/why/edition#canarytrace-smoke-pro"><span class="canaryBadge">Smoke Pro</span></a>

+Canarytrace Smoke Pro is maintenance free stack for testing, measures and monitoring web application.

 ## Canarytrace Professional
 Features and parts of documentation has badge <a href="/docs/why/edition#canarytrace-professional"><span class="canaryBadge">Professional</span></a>